Get a first look of MSG Sphere construction in Las Vegas

 Additionally, the venue will introduce a new architecture for connectivity that will deliver 25 megabits per second for every guest, enabling a broader range of content and greater interaction.

-An estimated 3,500 construction jobs will be filled when the general contractor, Los Angeles-based AECOM, a multinational engineering firm with offices in Las Vegas, reaches the peak of development, according to analysts from Hobbs, Ong & Associates.
+An estimated 1,500 construction jobs will be filled when the general contractor, Los Angeles-based AECOM, a multinational engineering firm with offices in Las Vegas, reaches the peak of development, according to Tomasino.
+He said currently there are 400 workers on the site.

+The site is dotted with six construction cranes and Tomasino said before the project is completed, several more will be added, including cranes the size of those working at the Las Vegas stadium site.

 AECOM began work on the site in February through a preliminary agreement and in June was named general contractor.